Natural Resources Job Board

 DUTIES:

-• Modifies or adapts established damage control techniques as necessary to meet local conditions and address specific environmental, economic or political considerations.
+Modifies or adapts established damage or disease control techniques as necessary to meet local conditions and environmental, economic, or political considerations.

 MINIMUM ELIGIBLITY REQUIREMENTS: